 There is no universal agreement on the exact phases of the contract lifecycle, as the contracting process can vary from industry to industry.
-Notwithstanding these differences, the following list provides a good generalization of the contract lifecycle:
+Notwithstanding these differences, the following list provides a good generalization:

-contract tracking and performance management: the contract should be stored in a central repository.
-This allows the company to ensure that the terms of the contract are met and all obligations are fulfilled as the contract lifecycle progresses.
+Contract tracking and performance management: The contract should be stored in a central repository.
+This allows the company to ensure that the terms of the contract are met and all obligations are fulfilled.
 The enterprise can also track special provisions such as automatic renewal clauses, benchmarking provisions, and audits.

 Close/renew/analyze: When the contract is closed by time, performance, or both, it should be marked as closed.
 The organization may consider renewal or renegotiation and the process begins again.
 Some contracts automatically renew if appropriate action is not taken.
 This is also an appropriate time for a final analysis of whether the company’s goals have been met.
 This is usually the end point of the contract lifecycle.

 The contract lifecycle is central to any area that relies on contracts.
-In any organization, numerous departments may be involved in the contract lifecycle:
+In any organization, numerous departments may be involved: